SteveBarnett/Remixing/_thinking/potato.md

 ---
 layout: page
 title: My burnout safeword is Potato
+added: 2022-12-17
+updated: 2025-01-03
+longerform: true
 ---

+(I wrote this a while ago, then forgot about it.
+But it feels useful again now!)

 When thinking about my energy levels at work, I often use a battery metaphor.
 I've had very low energy levels in the second half of 2022.